stakater/finops-docs/content/reference/glossary.md

 ### activation

-A Subscription becomes active when its Offering is ready, all parent Subscriptions (if any) are active, and any target Kubernetes resource (if specified) exists and is ready.
+A Subscription becomes active when its Offering is ready.
 An active Subscription accrues charges on its meter and begins charging according to its Offering's billing model.

 See: [Subscription](./crds/subscription.md).